 A slightly baggy blouse can quickly be given a new look by simply adding a belt.
 If it’s long enough, it can be worn as a mini-dress.
 For even more versatility, choose the type that has ¾ roll-up sleeves.

 Be sure to mix and match your clothing items.

 Team up your leggings with your long top or tunic.
-Wear that same top with your maxi skirt or swap out the top for the tank and wear it with both the leggings and the maxi skirt.
-You’ll be surprised at how many different outfits you can make with 5 versatile clothing items.
+Wear that same top with your maxi skirt, or swap out the top for the tank and wear it with both the leggings and the maxi skirt.
+You’ll be surprised at how many different outfits you can make with five versatile clothing items.

 If you’d like more packing tips, you might find this infographic interesting.